 – The big switch to VIDEO GAMES industry –

-We had the chance to apply in a very big company based in Hamburg, GOODGAMES STUDIO in the extreme north of Germany.
-We had an interview with the head of the studio and we was in the team!
+I had the chance to apply in a very big company based in Hamburg, GOODGAMES STUDIO in the extreme north of Germany!

 At the beginning I was a bit scared, I never worked in video games before